 6. You are such a smart girl and capable of amazing things.
 Sometimes, in life, you just have to fail hundreds of times before you succeed.
 But, eventually, you WILL succeed.
 Do your very best!

 Do y’all have any more ideas on how to show students you believe in them?
-Let us know in the comments!
+Let me know in the comments!